cjayhitz/cpc357_assign2/README.md

 5. Use Looker Studio for data visualization.

 ### Security Measures
-Data Encryption: TLS for data in transit; GCP's KMS for data at rest.
+1. Data Encryption: TLS for data in transit; GCP's KMS for data at rest.
-Access Control: IAM roles for restricting access to resources.
+2. Access Control: IAM roles for restricting access to resources.
-Data Masking: Sensitive data anonymized before visualization.
+3. Data Masking: Sensitive data anonymized before visualization.

-### Authors
-Veytri Yogan
-Naqib Naqiuddin Iswardi

 ### License
 This repository is released under MIT License.